Who are the legal parents of children conceived through assisted reproduction?

 Types of assisted reproductive methods available

-Currently, reproductive methods allowed in Singapore include the placing of an embryo or of sperm and eggs in a woman, and artificial insemination.
+Reproductive methods allowed in Singapore include the placing of an embryo or of sperm and eggs in a woman, and artificial insemination.
 Examples of artificial insemination are in-vitro fertilization, intracytoplasmic sperm injection, and gamete intra-fallopian transfer.
 The government co-funds approved assisted reproduction technology treatments at public hospitals.

-Who does this Act apply to?
+Who does the Status of the Child (Assisted Reproduction Technology) Act apply to?

-(a) the child is born in Singapore
+(a) The child is born in Singapore; or

-(b) any of the following persons is domiciled in Singapore upon the birth of the child:
+(b) Any of the following persons is domiciled in Singapore upon the birth of the child:

-- the gestational mother of the child;
+- The gestational mother of the child;

-- the husband, if any, of the gestational mother at the time of the fertilisation procedure as a result of which she carried the child;
+- The husband, if any, of the gestational mother at the time of the fertilisation procedure as a result of which she carried the child;

-- the de facto partner, if any, of the gestational mother at the time of the fertilisation procedure as a result of which she carried the child;
+- The de facto partner, if any, of the gestational mother at the time of the fertilisation procedure as a result of which she carried the child;

-- the person whose sperm or egg the child was brought about with;
+- The person whose sperm or egg the child was brought about with;

-- the person who consented to the fertilisation procedure.
+- The person who consented to the fertilisation procedure.